forystj/Love-Me-Not/README.md

 - The rose will then be passed to the next player where they will begin at the meter again.
 - Pass the rose back and forth until one of you claims the reward of eternal love, and the other is given the curse of never finding love.

+## What I would add in the future

+- Media Queries for scaleability
+- A running total of petal picks so far
+- More graphic design features

 ## Author